 ARC's other information contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
 Management is responsible for the other information included in ARC's Performance Accountability Report.
-The other information comprises the Message from the Executive Director, Management's Discussion and Analysis, and Other Information sections but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Management and Discussion Analysis (MD&A) and Performance sections but does not include the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.